 Upgrading your Code42 app's security option to use an archive key password adds an additional level of security beyond the default setting.
 This article outlines the upgrade process and how to optionally add a recovery question to enable resetting the archive-key password.

-- Question has hundreds, if not thousands, of possible answers
+- Has hundreds, if not thousands, of possible answers.

-- Question is not a question you would answer publicly (online or in person)
+- Is not a question you would answer publicly, online or in person.

-- Answer cannot be researched online via Google, Facebook, LinkedIn, etc.
+- Cannot be researched online via Google, Facebook, or LinkedIn.

 Step 1: Open security preferences